spacecloud-io/space-cloud/docs/manual/file-storage/upload-file.md

 ## Upload a file

-Uploading a file via Space Cloud from frontend is as simple as getting the reference of the file and calling `uploadFile` on the front end.
+Uploading a file via Space Cloud from frontend is as simple as getting the reference of the file and calling `uploadFile` on the frontend.
 Here's a code snippet to upload the file:

 ```js
 import { API } from "space-api";